Buyer Guidance

 Most international buyers arrive in Madeira assuming that the agent who shows them properties is working in their interest.
-In Portugal, that assumption is wrong — and it costs buyers money, time, and occasionally far more than that.
+In Portugal, that assumption is wrong, and it costs buyers money, time, and occasionally far more than that.

 In Portugal, licensed real estate agents (mediadores imobiliários) operate under a mediation mandate (contrato de mediação imobiliária) that is signed with the seller.
 Their legal and contractual obligation is to the seller: to achieve the highest possible price within the seller's preferred timeline.
-This is not a criticism of individual agents — it is simply the structure of the market.
+This is not a criticism of individual agents, it is simply the structure of the market.
 The agent's commission is typically paid by the seller and is calculated as a percentage of the sale price.
 A higher sale price means a higher commission.

 An agent showing you a property is not your advisor.
 They are the seller's representative.

-What an independent buyer's advisor does differently
+What a buyer-side advisor does differently

 In practice, this means:

-- Pre-screening: Before you visit a property, a good advisor reviews the caderneta predial, checks the PDM zoning, flags any outstanding charges or structural issues, and identifies anything that could affect value or planning.
+• Pre-screening: Before you visit a property, a good advisor reviews the caderneta predial, checks the PDM zoning, flags any outstanding charges or structural issues, and identifies anything that could affect value or planning.

-- Coordination: They coordinate the full process — solicitor, notary, fiscal representative, survey — so you are not assembling these elements yourself from a distance.
+• Coordination: They coordinate the full process, solicitor, notary, fiscal representative, survey, so you are not assembling these elements yourself from a distance.

 Do you need both an advisor and a solicitor?